• Products

 1. This week, identify your top three clients.

-2. Start gathering the info listed above for each of them.
+2. Start gathering the information listed above for each of them.

 3. When you catch up with them next, chat about one of the things you’ve found.